Old Synagogue, Canterbury: The King's School

-In 1982, The King's School, Canterbury purchased the Old Synagogue, and it currently serves as the school's music recital hall.
-Members of the school's Jewish society gather at the Old Synagogue regularly for brief, informal Friday evening Shabbat meetings.
+In 1982, The King's School, Canterbury purchased the Old Synagogue, and it serves as the school's music recital hall.

-Since purchasing the Old Synagogue, The King's School has allowed the small local Jewish community occasional use of the premises.
-In recent years, events such as Passover Seders, Sukkoth, Purim and other social activities, as well as a Jewish wedding, have been held on the grounds.
-In 2011, a Shabbat morning service and Torah reading was led by members of the University of Kent's Jewish Society and the university's Chabad Jewish Chaplain.
+Since purchasing the Old Synagogue, The King's School has allowed members of the school's Jewish society gather at the Old Synagogue regularly for brief, informal Friday evening Shabbat meetings; and the small local non-denominational Jewish community had occasional use of the premises, up until c.
+2004.
+Up until this time, events such as Passover Seders, Sukkoth, Purim and other social activities, as well as a Jewish wedding, were held on the grounds.
+In 2011, a Shabbat morning service and Torah reading was led by members of the University of Kent's Jewish Society and the university's Chabad rabbi.

-Although several synagogues and churches were built in the Egyptian revival style in the early nineteenth century, only a few are known to survive, they include the Hobart Synagogue in Tasmania the Downtown Presbyterian Church, Nashville, Tennessee and the First Presbyterian Church (Sag Harbor), New York.